 Based on Hasbro's line of toy soldiers.
 "G. I. Joe is America's top secret mobile strike force team.
 The mission: to defend freedom.
 The threat: Cobra, an evil organization bent on world ...
 See full summary »

-In this first GI Joe film, the team must contend with COBRA who, after a successful raid for a special broadcast satellite, now threatens the world with a teleportation devise called the MASS devise which can snatch anything seemingly out of existence around the world as well as normal teleportation.
-GI Joe find the original designer of the device who advises the only way to counter that weapon is to build a MASS device of their own.
-However to do that, three rare exotic elements are needed to power the device properly.
+The G.I.
+Joe Special Missions Force must contend with COBRA who, after a successful raid for a special broadcast satellite, now threatens the world with a revolutionary device called the MASS device which can snatch anything seemingly out of existence around the world as well as normal teleportation.
+GI Joe finds the original designer of the device who advises that the only way to counter that weapon is to build a MASS device of their own.
+However to do that, three rare catalytic elements are needed to power the device properly.
 Now the team must race around the world and find those supplies, while battling COBRA who has the same need for them as well.Written by

-Kenneth Chisholm <firstname.lastname@example.org)
+Kenneth Chisholm (firstname.lastname@example.org)

 2 of 3 people found this review helpful.